Twenty-one days of daily Bible-based devotional

 are still to serve God.
 Believers have been freed from the curse of the law.
 Because of that,

-they are now able to obey God from love, with spontaneity and gladness of heart.
+they can now obey God from love, with spontaneity and gladness of heart.
 In itself, the

 law — though just, holy, and good — was insufficient for freeing people from